peterbourgon/peter-bourgon-org/src/blog/2017-06-09-theory-of-modern-go.md

 - No package level variables
 - No func init

-From these rules, the other practices follow naturally.
+There are exceptions, of course.
+But from these rules, the other practices follow naturally.